-- 1. A completed Copiah-Lincoln Community College application for admission. - 2.
-A high school transcript which documents junior or senior status with a minimum of fourteen (14) core high school unit. - a) 3.0 on 4.0 Scale (Academics) - b) 2.0 on 4.0 Scale (Career-Tech) - Special admissions requirements for Home School students (see special admissions section of the catalog) - d) Students who have an ACT score of 30 or higher may be enrolled without completing fourteen (14) units provided all other criteria are met. - 3.
-A minimum subscore on the American College Test (ACT). - a) A minimum ACT subscore of 17 or ACCUPLACER score of 502 in English to enroll in English Composition I. - A minimum ACT subscore of 19 or ACCUPLACER score of 254 in Math to enroll in College Algebra. - 4.
+- 1. A completed Copiah-Lincoln Community College dual application for admission. - 2.
+A high school transcript which documents with a minimum of fourteen (14) core high school units. - a) 3.0 on 4.0 Scale (Academics) - b) 2.0 on 4.0 Scale (Career-Tech) - Special admissions requirements for Home School students (see special admissions section of the catalog) - d) Students who have an ACT score of 30 or higher may be enrolled without completing fourteen (14) units provided all other criteria are met. - 3.
+A minimum subscore on the American College Test (ACT). - A minimum ACT subscore of 17 or ACCUPLACER score of 502 in English to enroll in English Composition I. - A minimum ACT subscore of 19 or ACCUPLACER score of 254 in Math to enroll in College Algebra. - c) A minimum ACT composite score of 17 to enroll in general biology. - 4.
 A recommendation form, provided by the college, from the high school principal and/or guidance counselor stating ACT subscore, number of core high school units completed, and GPA.
 A home-schooled student must have the form completed by a parent/teacher.